Have you been making this mistake too?

 That’s what you want from a decorating style; to tell your story and to unify different themes so your home looks interesting and feels cohesive.

-Here’s a few more beautiful spaces that follow our example and have subtle nautical touches without being theme-y.
+Here are a few more beautiful spaces that follow our example and have subtle nautical touches without being theme-y.
 They evoke a nautical or beach aesthetic through use of color, texture, and a few themed objects, but the theme doesn’t overpower the space.

 Your Decorating Style Is More Than Just a Set of Themes